hoangduytran/blender-manual/manual/editors/graph_editor/channels.rst

 are located in the :doc:`F-Curve Modifiers </editors/graph_editor/fcurves/modifiers>`.

+.. _bpy.ops.graph.fmodifier_add:

 Add F-Curve Modifier
 --------------------

 .. reference::

    :Menu:      :menuselection:`Channel --> Add F-Curve Modifier`

-Adds a :doc:`F-Curve Modifier </editors/graph_editor/fcurves/modifiers>` to the current channel.
+   :Shortcut:  :kbd:`Shift-Ctrl-M`

+Opens a pop-up allowing you to add modifiers to the active F-Curve.
+Settings for the :doc:`modifier </editors/graph_editor/fcurves/modifiers>` can be found in the :menuselection:`Sidebar --> Modifiers` tab.

 .. _bpy.ops.graph.hide: